dm5tt/MeshtasticNode_BQ25185/README.md

 Due to strict legislation, it is not planned to offer ready-made circuit boards or kits here.
 Sorry.

+# Meshtastic, ESP32 and Power Saving.
+How?

+Warning 1: By enabling "Power Saving" you will loose *all* telemetry (Sensors, Battery Voltages, etc.)!

+Warning 2: You also will not be able to configure it by serial port anymore!
+You have a short period after power cycling it.
+Use the "meshtastic" Python script as it waits for a while.

+## Router Role

+1. Enable "Power Saving"

+2. When configuring the device you should set the "Minimum Wake Interval" from 10 seconds to 1 second.

+3. Switch Bluetooth and Wifi off!
+They suck power like crazy.

+## Client Role

+This is more tricky as per default it doesn't switch into "Light Sleep" as several delays are blocking it.

+You also have to decrease "Wait Bluetooth Seconds" and "Screen on Seconds" to 1.

+Then configure is like a "Router".

 # Do I have to modify the Software and configuration?

 No. Only some smaller changes regarding the pin mapping is required.